USS G-2: Service history

-Shifting back to New London on 20 October, G-2 combined work on sound detection devices with training for the newly established Submarine School off Block Island and in Long Island Sound.
+Shifting back to New London, on 20 October, G-2 combined work on sound detection devices with training for the newly established Submarine School off Block Island and in Long Island Sound.
 During seven months of operations, she experimented with magnetic detectors and dragging devices and tried out new periscopes and other submarine equipment.
 The boat carried out these tests with section patrol boats Wacondah and Thetis, as well as numerous subchasers.
-Learning of the possible proximity of German U-boats, she conducted four-day patrols off Block Island in late June 1918 and again in mid-July.
+Learning of the possible proximity of German U-boats, she conducted four-day patrols off Block Island, in late June 1918, and again in mid-July.

-G-2 continued schoolship duty out of New London through the end of World War I, testing listening and flare signaling devices (including the Very System Signal) among other pieces of equipment.
+G-2 continued schoolship duty out of New London, through the end of World War I, testing listening and flare signaling devices, among other pieces of equipment.
 On 30 August, for example, her crew tested the strength of the pressure hull, and the reliability of electric equipment, against depth charge explosions.
-On 12 September, Thetis experimented with a magnetic detector while G-2 lay on the bottom in 86 ft of water and, in November, G-2 even conducted experimental work with patrol seaplanes.
-This duty ended in January 1919 when she was scheduled for inactivation.
+On 12 September, Thetis experimented with a magnetic detector while G-2 lay on the bottom in 86 ft of water, and in November, G-2 even conducted experimental work with patrol seaplanes.
+This duty ended in January 1919, when she was scheduled for inactivation.

+Fate

-Decommissioned on 2 April, the boat was designated as a target for testing depth charges and ordnance nets in Niantic Bay, Connecticut.
-During inspection by a six-man maintenance crew on 30 July, the boat suddenly flooded and sank at her moorings in Two Tree Channel near Niantic Bay.
+Decommissioned on 2 April 1919, the boat was designated as a target for testing depth charges and ordnance nets in Niantic, Connecticut.
+During inspection by a six-man maintenance crew on 30 July, the boat suddenly flooded and sank at her moorings in Two Tree Channel, near Niantic.
 She went down in 13.5 fathom, drowning three of the inspection crew.
 Too deep and too old to salvage, the submarine was struck from the Naval Vessel Register on 11 September.